AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 ## Using the door statuses

 Once this was all configured, I had the live statuses of the doors through the Home Assistant dashboard!
-I'm not going to lie, it was really fun opening and closing the doors repeatedly and seeing the dashboard change in real-time (even if the rest of the UPL members probably thought I was crazy).
+I'm not going to lie, it was really fun opening and closing the doors repeatedly and seeing the dashboard change in real-time (even if passerby in the CS building probably thought I was crazy).

 <div style="display: flex; justify-content: center; gap: 10px; max-width: 100%; flex-wrap: wrap; margin-bottom: 0;">
     <video src="/images/upl-pc/doors.mp4" controls style="max-height: 250px;">